hxdith/PFD-Assignment-blog/README.md

 ### Personal Reflection:
 Week 5 was one of the most hectic week yet.
 Juggling multiple assignments was really tough but I am glad we manage to complete the entire website!
 Unfortunately, we did not implement the text-to-speech due to time contraints.
 It is also unfortunate that we discovered, on the day of the hackathon, that we do not really need a functional website, as the judges were looking for a front-end design.
 Though we did not acheieve the requirements but getting to the first checkpoint taught me a lot about teamwork and time management

+ ## Week 12:
+We attained disappointing results during the hackathon, so this week we focus on planning to implement better features.

+We have discussed with the product owner and come to an agreement on some new additional features part as part of increments and retaining some features:

+   - transaction limit,password recovery (implements guarantor)
+   - Text-to-speech (both ways)
+   - Search bar
+   - video tutorials
+   - feedback feature
+   - frequent recipient list
+   - colour-coded transactions
+   - improvements to UI/UX

+   ### Personal reflection
+Quite frankly, I was disappointed that we did not meet the
+requirements.
+We initially thought the idea would work but it is a shame that it did not despite the amount of effort we have put in.
+However, it is something that should not set us back.
+We will continue pouring efforts into completing our work.

+## Week 13

+For this sprint,  I have partially implemented transaction limit and password recovery.

+Just a small description, transaction limit feature implements guarantor feature. whenever a certain transaction done by user is higher than the set limit, it will trigger the 2nd party guarantor.
+This will be helpful in preventing possible scams, and misinputs by illiterate audience.

+As for the password recovery feature, it implements a feature whenever a user forgets password, a guarantor can also help recovering the user's account.

+During the meeting we discussed how to also fully integrate the text-to-speech feature into the website.

+### Personal reflection
+I had trouble getting the features implemented due to the dependencies (database lacking variables etc) but I am currently in discussions with group members on how to fully implement the features I have coded.
+I am feeling a bit nervous as I am unsure if I could get all the features done before the deadline.